Services

 Even if this property isn’t your forever home, you should always consider getting planning permission, as this could make the property more attractive to potential buyers in the future.

-Sell and move on
+Sell up and move on

-If you have buyer’s remorse and after your SWOT analysis, you realise that there are more weaknesses and threats than strengths and opportunities.
-It may be worth cutting your losses short and selling.
+If you have buyer’s remorse and, after your SWOT analysis, you realise that there are more weaknesses and threats than strengths and opportunities, it may be worth cutting your losses short and selling.

 Want to move on with your life?